The cardiovascular system is a critical part of ensuring the body can continue to function.

 Heart disease is a term that is used to describe a large number of conditions that are known to affect the cardiovascular system.

-Some heart diseases can be easily treated with lifestyle changes and the right medication.
-Other conditions that affect the heart, however, tend to be chronic.
 Common conditions that tend to be classified under the category of heart disease include:

 - Coronary artery disease: a condition where the coronary arteries become narrowed.
 In some cases, the narrowing of these arteries may be caused by a blockage.
 The condition is also known as atherosclerosis.